urlaube/urlaube-tests/README.md

 ### Debug
 This test checks the functionality of the `Debug` core class, namely using the debug level feature.

-### Translatable
+### Translate
-This test checks the functionality of the `Translatable` core class, namely loading and executing translations.
+This test checks the functionality of the `Translate` core class, namely loading and executing translations.